 IN THE CLASSROOM: Klecker is a biochemistry major and an ecology and evolutionary biology minor.
-He has recorded a GPA greater than 3.50 and was named to the 2016 and '17 Pac-12 All-Academic honorable mention team.
+He has recorded a GPA greater than 3.60 and is a three-time Pac-12 All-Academic honorable mention honoree.

 PERSONAL: Joseph Richard Klecker was born on November 16, 1996 in Minneapolis, Minn.
 He is the son of Barney and Janis Klecker of Minnetonka, Minn.
 His father owns the U.S. record for the 50 mile ultramarathon (4:51:25) and his mother competed at the 1992 Summer Olympics (marathon) and won two U.S. marathon national championships.
 Both ran track and cross country in college.
 Klecker is one of six children.
-Three of his siblings run at college: Mary at Augsburg, John at Augustana (S.D.), and Sarah at Minnesota.
+Three of his siblings have ran or are currently running at college: Mary at Augsburg, John at Augustana (S.D.), and Sarah at Minnesota.
 His two other siblings, Elizabeth and James, are in high school.